Bigos: Ingredients and preparation

 The sauerkraut is often rinsed and drained before being chopped and mixed with shredded fresh cabbage.
 The proportion depends on the sauerkraut's maturity; the longer it has cured, the more sour it tastes, calling for more fresh cabbage to balance the flavor.
-Traditionally, cabbage was pickled in fall, so bigos made at that time could be made with only half-cured sauerkraut, but by early spring, the sauerkraut had to be combined in equal parts with fresh cabbage.
+Traditionally, cabbage was pickled into sauerkraut in fall, so bigos made at that time could be made with only half-cured sauerkraut, but by early spring, the sauerkraut had to be combined in equal parts with fresh cabbage.
 The mixture is precooked in a small amount of water before being mixed with the braised meat and left to simmer for several hours.
 Ideally, the stew should thicken through evaporation alone, but flour, roux, crumbled rye bread or a grated raw potato may be added to it to take up excess moisture.

 Other ingredients often added to bigos include onions, diced and browned in lard together with the meat, and dried forest mushrooms that are precooked separately in boiling water.
 The stew is usually seasoned with salt, black peppercorns, allspice, juniper berries and bay leaves.
 Some recipes also call for caraway, cloves, garlic, marjoram, mustard seeds, nutmeg, paprika and thyme.
 The tart flavor of sauerkraut may be enhanced by adding some dry red wine or beet sour (fermented beetroot juice that is also a traditional ingredient of borscht), which may impart a reddish hue to the stew.
 Bigos is often slightly sweetened with sugar, honey, raisins, prunes or plum butter known in Polish as powidła.